 Industrial Engineering Professor Recognized with Distinguished Leadership Award

-The Honors College will recognize five faculty and one staff member at the annual Honors College Faculty Reception on Tuesday, Nov.
-6. The awards are in two categories, the Distinguished Faculty Award and the Distinguished Leadership Award.
+The Honors College recognized five faculty and one staff member at the annual Honors College Faculty Reception on Tuesday, Nov.
+6. The awards were in two categories, the Distinguished Faculty Award and the Distinguished Leadership Award.

 “Honors faculty and staff work extremely hard to support students, and their work can often go unnoticed and underappreciated,” said Honors College Dean Lynda Coon.
 “The six honored here have consistently put students first and exceeded expectations in their lifetime dedication to teaching, research, mentorship and leadership.”

-The recipients of both the Distinguished Faculty Award and the Distinguished Leadership Award will be presented with a bronze medallion designed by honors alumnus Hank Kaminsky.
-Each winner also will receive $1,000 in academic funding.
+The recipients of both the Distinguished Faculty Award and the Distinguished Leadership Award were presented with a bronze medallion designed by honors alumnus Hank Kaminsky.
+Each winner also received $1,000 in academic funding.

 Cassady also was a principal player in the establishment of the First-Year Engineering Program and has served as its director since its creation.
 The program was intended to address concerns about the retention and graduation rates associated with first-year engineering students, and during his time as director of the program, retention and graduation rates within the College of Engineering have increased by about 10 percent.